His Girl Friday: Plot

-Walter Burns, the hard-boiled editor for The Morning Post, learns his ex-wife and former star reporter, Hildegard "Hildy" Johnson, is about to marry insurance man Bruce Baldwin and settle down as a housewife in Albany.
-Walter, determined to sabotage these plans, entices a reluctant Hildy to cover one last story: the upcoming execution of Earl Williams, a shy bookkeeper convicted of murdering a policeman.
-Hildy agrees on the condition that Walter buy a $100,000 life insurance policy from Bruce so he can receive a $1,000 commission.
-In the meantime, she bribes the warden to let her interview Williams in jail.
-Williams says he shot the police officer by accident.
+Walter Burns, a hard-boiled newspaper editor, learns that his ex-wife and former star reporter, Hildy Johnson, is about to marry insurance man Bruce Baldwin and settle down as a housewife in Albany.
+Walter, determined to sabotage these plans, asks a reluctant Hildy to cover one last story: the execution of Earl Williams, who has been convicted of murdering a black policeman.
+Walter maintains that Williams is innocent and that the city fathers are only going through with the execution so as to curry favor with black voters.
+Hildy accepts the assignment on the condition that Walter buy a life insurance policy from Bruce.

-Walter does everything he can to keep Hildy from leaving, first accusing Bruce of stealing a watch, forcing Hildy to bail him out of jail.
-Exasperated, Hildy quits, but when Williams escapes, her journalistic instincts take over.
+While Hildy works on the story, Walter does everything he can to keep Bruce from taking her to Albany, including framing him for theft (forcing Hildy to bail him out of jail).
+Exasperated, Hildy quits, but when Williams escapes, her journalistic instincts get the better of her.
 Walter frames Bruce again, and he is immediately sent back to jail.
-Hildy realizes that Walter is behind the shenanigans, but she prioritizes covering the rapidly escalating Williams story over bailing Bruce out again.

-Then Williams sneaks into the otherwise deserted press room and holds Hildy at gunpoint; the lure of a big scoop proves too tempting for her to resist.
-Williams's friend Mollie comes looking for him.
-When the other reporters return, Hildy hides the fugitive in a rolltop desk.
-Mrs. Baldwin, Hildy's future mother-in-law, enters and berates her for the way she is treating Bruce.
-Upon being harassed for Williams's whereabouts by the reporters, Mollie jumps out of the window, but survives.
-The reporters rush out, saving Williams from being found.
-Walter arrives and has his henchman Louis kidnap Mrs. Baldwin.